anam-hossain/phantommagick/README.md

 # PhantomMagick

 PhantomMagick provides a simple api to ease HTML to PDF or Image conversion.
-This package is very handy for generating Invoices and capturing website screenshot.
+This package is very handy for generating Invoices or capturing website screenshot.

 ## Features